-This address has to be reprogrammed in order to be able to use the device.
-In addition, the application program should be imported.
+These addresses have to be reprogrammed in order to be able to use the device.
+In addition, both application programs should be imported.
+Without the imported application, the router works with default settings.

-Programming the physical address of the interface
+Programming the physical address of the router